Frequently Asked Questions

 No. WorkSights uses AI to expand what leaders can see, but it doesn’t make decisions on their behalf.
 It identifies patterns, surfaces signals, and delivers insights.
 What happens next is a human call.
 Our job is to make sure leadership decisions are informed by a clearer, more timely picture of what’s happening in the business.

 AI assistants are powerful for individuals, but they’re built around a prompt-driven model.
 You ask a question, you get an answer, based on the context you’ve provided.
 WorkSights works differently.
-It runs consciously in the background, evaluating signals across your business without you needing to initiate anything.
+It runs continuously in the background, evaluating signals across your business without you needing to initiate anything.
 It also operates at the organization level synthesizing activity across systems and teams.
 You don’t need to know what to ask.
 WorkSights surfaces what matters.

 Yes, and it doesn’t matter which.
 WorkSights connects to the cloud tools where work happens, and modern teams generate digital signals regardless of where they’re sitting.